team-checkr/checkr/inspectify/README.md

 volta install node
 ```

+### A note on development Windows

+The development scripts all use shell, and thus you need to have a shell installed.
+The most common ways are to use [Git Bash](https://git-scm.com/downloads) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+If choose you use WSL then you should remember to run everything inside of that.
+If you choose to use Git Bash, then you need to install it, and make sure that `C:\Program Files\Git\bin` is in your `PATH` variable.
+If it isn't then add it to your `PATH` variable and restart you Windows, just to be sure.
+Once this is done, if it was successful, the following command `sh --version` should work in PowerShell and print your shell version.
+From this point on, you should use either a PowerShell command line or Git Bash.

 ### Building during development

 There are two main things that must be build: The frontend UI, and inspectify the backend.